| This article describes a code download

 create the spreadsheet.
 Click here to see an

-To use this code, first use SQLThing
+example of the spreadsheet output.
+Making it work To use this code, first use SQLThing

 Enterprise Edition, or Client Access Run SQL Scripts if you